Woburn Abbey

 Woburn Abbey (/ˈwoʊbərn/), occupying the east of the village of Woburn, Bedfordshire, England, is a country house, the family seat of the Duke of Bedford.
 Although it is still a family home to the current duke, it is open on specified days to visitors, along with the diverse estate surrounding it, including the historic landscape gardens and deer park (by Humphry Repton), as well as more recently added attractions including Woburn Safari Park, a miniature railway and a garden/visitor centre.
+It was built by William Russell, 1st Baron Russell of Thornhaugh.

 Pre-20th century

+Monastic origins

 Woburn Abbey, comprising Woburn Park and its buildings, was set out and founded as a Cistercian abbey in 1145.

+The Cistercian community was dissolved by Henry VIII in 1538.

+Early Russell family rebuilding projects

-Taken from its monastic residents by Henry VIII and given to John Russell, 1st Earl of Bedford, in 1547, it became the seat of the Russell family and the Dukes of Bedford, who demolished the original abbey building and built their house on the monastic site, although the name Abbey was retained.
-The Abbey was largely rebuilt starting in 1744 by the architects Henry Flitcroft and Henry Holland for the 4th Duke.
-Anna Russell, Duchess of Bedford, originated the afternoon tea ritual in 19th-century England.
-Bedford was a keen patron of cricket, and established a cricket ground in the park in the early 1740s.
-His own club, Woburn Cricket Club, briefly played against major English sides of the day such as London Cricket Club.
+In 1547 the estate became the seat of the Russell family and the Dukes of Bedford, Around 1630, Francis Russell, 4th Earl of Bedford undertook the first rebuilding, demolishing or incorporating original abbey building and built the manor house on the monastic site, although the name Abbey was retained.

+Eighteenth Century

+The second rebuilding occurred under architects Henry Flitcroft and John Sanderson between 1747 and 1761.

 In April 1786 John Adams and Thomas Jefferson, both future Presidents of the United States, visited Woburn Abbey and other notable houses in the area.
 After visiting them Adams wrote in his diary "Stowe, Hagley, and Blenheim, are superb; Woburn, Caversham, and the Leasowes are beautiful.
 Wotton is both great and elegant, though neglected".
 However he was also damning about the means used to finance the large estates, and he did not think that the embellishments to the landscape made by the owners of the great country houses would suit the more rugged American countryside.

+Further rework undertaken between 1787 and 1790 was directed by Henry Holland.